paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-101-training-generally.md

 ## § 2015.
 Program to assist members in obtaining professional credentials
 **(a) Program Required.—** The Secretary of Defense and the Secretary of Homeland Security, with respect to the Coast Guard when it is not operating as a service in the Navy, shall carry out a program to enable members of the armed forces to obtain, while serving in the armed forces, professional credentials related to military training and skills that—

-(1) are acquired during service in the armed forces incident to the performance of their military duties; and
+(1) are acquired during service in the armed forces; and

 (2) translate into civilian occupations.